 This paper is based on fieldwork data from Western Libya, which was collected from May to August 2017.
 Zuwara served as the primary field site but research was also conducted in other cities Dirj, Nalut, and Ghadames.
-Prior to going into the field I had some general notions of what I was looking for: Who holds political authority?
+Prior to going into the field, I had some general notions of what I was looking for: Who holds political authority?
 How is security provided?
 How does the economy interact with security and political authority?
 During my fieldwork, more precise questions arose.
 When being in the field, it became clear to me that the local grounding of the militias was an important issue which had not been sufficiently covered in the existing research on Western Libya.

 The data collection was based on a combination of participant observation, formal semi-structured interviews and loose informal interviews.
 I lived with a local family in Zuwara, Dirj and Ghadames, and at the premises of a hospital in Nalut.
 In total, I conducted 15 formal interviews, and about 50 informal interviews – with locals, smugglers, militias members, NGO activists and public officials.
 I also attended many social gatherings, and some formal meetings.
 This gave me a good overview over the situation in each of these sites.

 My access to these sites became possible because I speak the north African Arabic dialect, and Amazigh/Berber.
 It was therefore possible for me to gain the trust of some of the locals, even though I am not Libyan and was perceived as a foreigner.
 The initial contact happened through Libyans in Zuwara I got acquainted with on social media.
 After I came to Zuwara, a snowballing method led me to increase my network.
-But I also encountered locals who were skeptical towards me, and did not want to share any information.
+But I also encountered locals who were skeptical towards me and did not want to share any information.
 During the fieldwork I had to navigate carefully between different identities in order to be able to get access to people.
-When interacting with the locals I made an effort to appear open, and emphasized that I was only there to listen to what they had to say.
+When interacting with the locals I made an effort to appear open and emphasized that I was only there to listen to what they had to say.

 5. The borderlands of Western Libya

 Before continuing, I will give an overview of the borderlands of Western Libya and the cities I visited.
-Figure 1 is a map which shows the four cities where I conducted fieldwork – Zuwara, Dirj, Nalut and Ghadames.
+Figure 1 is a map which shows the four cities where I conducted fieldwork: Zuwara, Dirj, Nalut and Ghadames.

 Figure 1.
-A map of the Libyan Western borderlands
+A map of the Libyan Western borderlands.

 Source: Google maps